andrewgale1/LOGINform/README.md

+## LOGINform
-# LOGINform was done as a html/css exercise for class.
+This was done as a html/css exercise for class.